 Understanding our Financial Aid Program

 Once you are admitted to Harvard, we work closely with your family to ensure you can afford to come here.
 Because we seek the best students regardless of their ability to pay, we are committed to meeting 100 percent of demonstrated financial need for all four years.
 International students receive exactly the same financial aid as Americans.
-In fact, approximately 70 percent of our students receive some form of aid, and about 60 percent receive need–based scholarships and pay an average of $12,000 per year.
+In fact, approximately 70 percent of our students receive some form of aid, and over 50 percent receive need–based scholarships and pay an average of $12,000 per year.
 Twenty percent of parents pay nothing.
 No loans required.

 We follow two key principles: